QualiSystems/devguide_source/_shells/8.0.0/getting-started.md

 ### Configuring CloudShell Connection Settings
 In order to use Shellfoundry, we’ll need to first configure your CloudShell connection settings in Shellfoundry.

-**Note:** 2nd Generation Shells can also be imported into CloudShell Portal.

 **To configure CloudShell settings:**

 1) Run the following command in your command Line to see all the available configuration parameters: